BillLudwig/Zettelkasten/_posts/2021-01-04-helloworld.md

 So here is the obligitory `Hello World` post.
 Guess it's time to start moving my notes over here.

+## Grammer and Spelling

+I reject the authoritarian philosophy that there is a single "proper" method of spelling and using the written language.
+Creative spelling, use of punctuation, and sentence structure is part of my process.
+Either that or I am a crap speller and can't be bothered to fix it.
+I'll let you decide.

 ```
                 \||/
                 |  @___oo